Checking the lymph nodes for breast cancer in women

-Sometimes four or more lymph nodes in the armpit are removed.
-This is called sampling and you may have it done with a blue dye injection (see above).
-If any nodes contain cancer cells you’ll need another operation to remove all the lymph nodes (see ALND below).
-Some women may have radiotherapy to the lymph nodes instead of surgery.
+Sometimes the surgeon removes four or more lymph nodes in the armpit.
+This is called sampling.
+You may have it done with a blue dye injection (see SLNB above).

 Back to top

-the sentinel node biopsy or sampling shows there are cancer cells in the nodes.
+the SLNB or sampling shows there are cancer cells in the nodes.

-There’s an increased risk of developing swelling of the arm called lymphoedema after ALND.
-You can read more in our section on lymphoedema and taking care of your arm.
+There’s an increased risk of developing swelling of the arm called lymphoedema after having an ALND.